Icinga/icinga2/doc/9-icinga2-api.md

 `host`.
 Additionally related objects such as the host's check command are also made available (e.g., via the `check_command` variable).

-The object is also made available via the `object` variable.
+The object is also made available via the `obj` variable.
 This makes it easier to build filters which can be used for more than one object type (e.g., for permissions).

 > **Note**